What are some of the most important Google Analytics metrics that every business needs to track?

 3. Pages per Session

-The next key performance metric that we should be tracking is the average number of pages per session.
+Next on our list of Google Analytics metrics that you should be tracking is the average number of pages per session.
 It is quite self-explanatory as it counts the number of pages that a user viewed during a single session.
 In Analytics, a session lasts until there are 30 minutes of inactivity.

 You can find this metric in Audience – Overview:

 Google Analytics Metrics: Pages per session